Wrangell Junkyard

 Cleanup Complete

-On April 19, 2019, the CS program issued a cleanup complete determination for the Wrangell Junkyard lead contaminated site cleanup project.
-This marks the conclusion of the department’s effort to address the risks at this site dating back to 2000, when CS staff first conducted a site inspection.
-In the intervening years, DEC partnered with EPA and the City and Borough of Wrangell to establish the degree and extent of contamination from lead, other heavy metals, PCBs and petroleum from this former unpermitted salvage site that had operated since the 1960s.
-Concentrations of lead saturated the 2.51-acre site to levels as high as 155,000 mg/kg, and lead and other contaminants were found on three adjacent properties and leaching into the nearby intertidal area where recreational shellfish gathering occurs.
-The volume of lead contaminated soil found was ultimately more than four and a half times the initial estimates and eventually totaled 18,500 cubic yards.
+On April 19, 2019, the DEC issued a Cleanup Complete determination for the Wrangell Junkyard lead contaminated site cleanup project.
+This marks the conclusion of its efforts to address the risks at this site dating back to 2000, when staff first conducted a site inspection.
+In the intervening years, DEC partnered with the U.S. Environmental Protection Agency (EPA) and the City and Borough of Wrangell (CBW) to establish the degree and extent of contamination from lead, other heavy metals, polychlorinated biphenyls (PCBs) and petroleum from this former unpermitted salvage site that had operated since the 1960s.
+Concentrations of lead saturated the 2.51-acre site to levels as high as 155,000 milligrams per kilogram (mg/kg).
+Lead and other contaminants were found on three adjacent properties and leaching into the nearby intertidal area where recreational shellfish gathering occurs.
+The volume of lead contaminated soil found was ultimately more than four and a half times the initial estimate and eventually totaled 18,350 cubic yards.
 The 2016 DEC-led cleanup excavated all contaminated soil at the site and adjacent properties to residential cleanup levels and stabilized it with a product called EcoBond, which rendered the material non-hazardous.
-By the fall of 2018, DEC’s contractors had shipped some 30,000 tons of contaminated soil, wastes, and debris from the site to a disposal facility in the Lower ‘48.
+By the fall of 2018, DEC’s contractors had shipped the contaminated soil, waste, and debris from the site to a disposal facility in Oregon.
 The total cost to clean up and restore the site was approximately $17.5 million.
-The property is now ready for beneficial reuse and redevelopment by the City and Borough of Wrangell to support the community’s economic development goals.
+The property can be beneficially reused and redeveloped by the CBW without restriction.

 Site Background and Description